ojo-network/ojo-evm/README.md

 1. User executes a DeFi transaction
 2. The DeFi contract requests an Ojo update.
 During this request, the DeFi contract sends along the parameters and function to call after the oracle update goes through.
-3. The oracle update goes through Axelar's GMP
+3. The oracle update request goes through Axelar's GMP
 4. Axelar's GMP relays the message over IBC to the Ojo blockchain
 5. The ojo blockchain reaches into the KV store to read the current price data
 6. The ojo blockchain constructs an IBC message to Axelar to call GMP with the current price info